W3AXL/python-radio-console/README.md

 * [`sounddevice`](https://python-sounddevice.readthedocs.io)
 * [`websockets`](https://websockets.readthedocs.io)
 * [`colorama`](https://pypi.org/project/colorama)
+* A bunch of support libraries for the above ones.
+Just install them all using the steps below.

 The rest of the needed libraries should be included with a base python install.